$ openstack network create radio --provider-physical-network radio --provider-network-type flat --external

 If you are unsure about what your cluster supports, review the OKD SR-IOV hardware networks documentation. |

 You created radio and uplink provider networks as part of your OpenStack deployment.
-The names radio
+The names radio and uplink are used in all example commands to represent these networks.

 On a command line, create a radio OpenStack network: